redox-os/book/src/ch09-07-developer-faq.md

 - The program shouldn't directly use the APIs from the Linux kernel on its code (if not, more porting effort is required)
 - The program shoudn't use X11 or Wayland directly on its code (if not, more porting effort is required)

-Some APIs of the Linux kernel can be ported, while others not because they require a complete Linux kernel (because of this the drivers and filesystems code require reverse-engineering to be ported to Redox).
+Some APIs of the Linux kernel can be ported, while others not because they require a complete Linux kernel (thus the drivers and filesystems code require reverse-engineering to be ported to Redox).

 ### How to determine the dependencies of some program?